egXcoder/Study-Repository/database/parts/indexes.md

     - Index Scan on term → fetches 300k rows then filters by student_id — worse.
     - ✅ Bitmap Index Scan (Best) → combines both indexes efficiently.

+- Comment:
+    - it will scan index term and get the pages which have rows in bitmap
+    - it will scan index student_id and get the pages which have rows in bitmap
+    - it will and these bits .. to get the page numbers which here and there
+    - then will go to heap and fetch these pages

 - Output:
 ```sql